 On 12.06.2018 Dimitar participated in training with lecturer Igor Matjasic - Executive Director of DSE Group for studying cloudy cluster management technologies.
 During the training, important information was provided on how to improve the administration of an in-house cloud management platform, how to link the documents to the project management process and cluster tasks.
-The training process addressed specific areas of concern that cluster management requires, namely database management for the needs of the internal payment system, strategic plan approaches, KPIs monitoring system, business plan development next year.
+The training process addressed specific areas of concern that cluster management requires, namely database management for the needs of the internal payment system, strategic plan approaches KPIs monitoring system, business plan development next year.

 On June 13, 2018, Dimitar visited Technology park in Ljubljana and met the Technology Development Director Jernej Pintar.
-He explored at the meeting the management system of the park and the role of the park in turning Ljubljana into a smart and innovative ecosystem in partnership with other stakeholders.
+He explored at the meeting the management system of the park and the role of the park is turning Ljubljana into a smart and innovative ecosystem in partnership with other stakeholders.
 He received information and opinion on the work of clusters in Slovenia.
 Interesting information about the history and lessons learned from the development of the park, the governance structure, the business model used, the park's impact and results, good practices, case.

 Sofia - China

-At the last day of the Seventh annual Central Eastern Europe-China Summit, better known as “16 + 1” Summit, which took place in Sofia on 6 and 7 July, the Cluster Sofia Knowledge City was visited by Mr Stanley Wei, Chairman & Managing Director and Ian Jiang - Director International Cooperation from the Shanghai-based company Oneness International Group Limited.
-The company represents the interests of high-level investors and fund managers from Hong Kong and Emirate of Abu Dhabi.
+At the last day of the Seventh annual Central Eastern Europe-China Summit, better known as “16 + 1” Summit, which took place in Sofia on 6 and 7 July, the Cluster Sofia Knowledge City was visited by Mr. Stanley Wei, Chairman & Managing Director, and Ian Jiang - Director International Cooperation from the Shanghai-based company Oneness International Group Limited.
+The company represents the interests of high-level investors and fund managers from Hong Kong and the Emirate of Abu Dhabi.
 Prior to this meeting the guests from China and the cluster representatives prof. Dr Rumen Nikolov – Vice Chairmen of the Management Board and Dimitar Hristov - Managing Director were invited by prof. Dr K. Kostadinov, special adviser at the Minister, to take a part in a meeting at the Ministry of Science and Education.

 All the participants in these two consecutive meetings were deeply inspired during the discussions.
-They were excited with the knowledge city concept and the smart city initiatives of the cluster and expressed their beliefs that many synergies to work together exist.
+They were excited about the knowledge city concept and the smart city initiatives of the cluster and expressed their beliefs that many synergies to work together exist.
 During the meeting Mr. Stanley Wei stated that they believed in the three key pillars of values shaping the core foundations for sustainable economic growth:

-- Industry Integration - Integration and optimization of industrial resources, driven by innovation, to accelerate the growth and development of regional economy;
+- Industry Integration - Integration and optimization of industrial resources, driven by innovation, to accelerate the growth and development of the regional economy;

 - Urban Management - Integrating the essence of Chinese and Western cultures, combined with innovation to optimize the sustainability of urban ecosystems;